coopsdev/unforeseen-travels/README.md

 # Portfolio Site

-This is my personal portfolio site built with Payload CMS (version 2, updating to 3 beta soon).
+This is my personal portfolio site built with Payload CMS (version 2 via 'npx-create-payload-app@latest', updating to 3 beta soon).
 The site showcases my work and skills, featuring custom blocks for enhanced interactivity and visual appeal.

 ## Key Features